linuxgurugamer/AQSS/README.md

 The currently selected audio file is highlighted with green letters.
 Click the little triangle at the right of each line to hear the sound the audio file plays

+Special note regarding Quicksave on launch

+This depends on the initial staging event of a newly launched vessel.
+What this means is that if you launch a rover and drive it away, no quicksave will be done of that launch